 Learn how a simple deck of Have the Talk of a Lifetime Conversation Cards can help families begin to have the most important conversations of their lives.
 Your firm can share them with families as a thank-you for their business, invite preneed families to use them as part of the planning process or partner with local organizations and businesses to distribute the cards in the community.
 Hands-on exercises and brainstorming activities will give you the tools and knowledge to get started so you can easily coordinate a unique event in your community.
 (1 CE Hour)

-Chief Creative Officer, Lending USA
+President, Lending USA

 Director of Relationship Management, TSYS